 - Submit a final, written report within 30 days of completion of the Fellowship outlining how the award has advanced their research and graduate studies

-Eligible students can apply for the Sobti Family Fellowship by emailing the following items to Laura Iwanyk, Assistant Director of CASI Student Programs & Outreach: email@example.com
+Eligible students can apply for the Sobti Family Fellowship by emailing the following items to Juni Bahuguna at firstname.lastname@example.org

-(1) Personal statement: students should provide their (1) current research interests and goals, (2) an abstract of their dissertation and summary of previous fieldwork (if applicable), (3) and discuss the Fellowship’s role in advancing their graduate studies.
-Personal statement should be no longer than 500 words.
+(1) Personal statement: this should include your current research interests and goals; an abstract of your dissertation and summary of completed fieldwork (if applicable); and discuss the Fellowship’s role in advancing your graduate studies.

-(2) Recent Research or Writing: students should submit a recent example of their academic writing relevant to the application
+(2) Recent Research or Writing: students should submit a recent example of academic writing relevant to the application (e.g. class research paper, dissertation chapter, etc.).

 (3) Curriculum Vitae

-(5) Letter of Support 1: from student’s graduate advisor at the University of Pennsylvania
+(5) Letter of Recommendation: From student's graduate advisor or other faculty member at the University of Pennsylvania.

 Please submit all documents in PDF format.
-Please also note that letters of recommendation should come directly from your referee.
-Contact Laura Iwanyk (firstname.lastname@example.org) with any questions or concerns.
+Please also note that the letter of recommendation should come directly from your referee.
+Email Juni Bahuguna (Assistant Director, Student & Visitor Programs) at email@example.com with any questions or concerns.

 History of the Sobti Family Fellowship: